bmoniey/pylen/README.md

 - Tested only so far with Marlin Flavor gcode

 # TODO:
-- add feature adding concept of layer segments
-- Segment feature would allow generation of filament cut sheet
-- test this utility with various gcode flavors
+- Test this utility with various gcode flavors
-- test out on some other operating systems (any volunteers)
+- Test out on some other operating systems (any volunteers)
-- create a plugin for cura
+- Create a plugin for cura

 ## Running from source:
 ### Firstime install requirements